The Gmelius Alternative That Supports All Email Providers

 Productive Plan: Costs $18 per user, per month, includes everything in the Starter Plan, as well as features such as access to all integrations, rules, and API access, and is suitable for teams of up to 50 users.
 It includes an unlimited history and support for up to five shared accounts.

-Enterprise Plan: Costs $26 per user, per month, includes everything in the Productive Plan, as well as support for unlimited users, SAML single sign-on, and IP restriction.
+Business Plan: Costs $26 per user, per month, includes everything in the Productive Plan, as well as support for unlimited users, Analytics, SAML single sign-on, and IP restriction.

 Gmelius also offers 3 paid plans: Plus, Growth, and Pro.

 ℹ A workspace in Gmelius is either a shared inbox, a shared Gmail label, or a Kanban board.

 Plus Plan: Costs $15 per user, per month, and includes features such as shared inboxes, team chat, 3 workspaces, a 7-day reporting window, team performance reports, and integrations with Slack and Trello.

 Growth Plan: Costs $29 per user, per month, includes everything in the Plus Plan, as well as 10 workspaces, SLA automation, a load balancer, a 3-month reporting window, tag reports, email sequences and campaigns, manager role, and integrations with Zapier and the API.

 Pro Plan: Costs $69 per user, per month, includes everything in the Growth Plan, as well as unlimited workspaces, round-robin assignment, a 6-month reporting window, the ability to export reports, priority support, and an uptime SLA, custom roles and permissions, and integration with Google Workspace.